Prag Mahal: Restoration

 The 2001 Gujarat earthquake severely damaged the palace.
 In 2006, the palace was burgled, with thieves stealing antiques worth millions of rupees and damaging other items throughout the palace.
 As of 2007, the palace was in a "ghostly", "forlorn" state.
-The palace and the tower were later repaired, after Amitabh Bachchan took personal interest in restoration of palace, and its tower and clock have been repaired and are now open for public viewing.
+The palace and the tower were later repaired, after Amitabh Bachchan took a personal interest in the restoration of the palace, and its tower and clock have been repaired and are now open to the public.
 The Darbar Hall of the majestic Pragmahal Palace was renovated by the Maharao Pragmalji-III at a personal cost of Rs 5 crore.
 Visitors may enter the main palace halls and ascend the bell tower, which offers views of the city.